Resilient Leeds beat Wigan to reach Grand Final

 Bentley scored again to seal the win before Sam Powell's late consolation.

-The Rhinos will play either reigning champions St Helens or Salford Red Devils, who meet in tomorrow's second semi-final, at Old Trafford on Saturday, 24 September.
+The Rhinos will play either reigning champions St Helens or Salford Red Devils, who meet in Saturday's second semi-final, at Old Trafford on 24 September.

+However, they will have to do without half-back Aidan Sezer, who failed a head injury assessment after being hit high and late by Bateman, which resulted in the Wigan forward being shown a straight red card.

+Wigan, who finished second in the table to earn home advantage in the play-offs, went into the game unbeaten at home this season in all competitions.

 Wigan: Field, French, Pearce-Paul, Bibby, Marshall, Smith, Leuluai, Singleton, Powell, Byrne, Isa, Bateman, Smithies.